The Space Tax Continuum

 ‘Oh, yes.
 Right….’
 Said Phil, shaking himself free of his fury.
 ‘Well, I’ll be.
 An open space.
 Why the hell haven’t I seen that before?’

 Phil quickly weighed up the site.
 ‘A pair of maisonettes at least.
 Needs to be something small though, more budget end.
 You won’t get anyone with any sense buying an expensive pad on this main road.
 Bloody lethal with all these fumes.
 A couple of back to back two-bedders, how does that sound?
 Access down a dingy ginnel for the back one, bugger-all parking, but that’s nothing new.
-Plenty of room on the pavement.’
+No matter, there's plenty of room on the pavement.’
 Phil was warming to his task.
 ‘I envisage two nasty-looking things, one step up the housing ladder from a knackered narrowboat.
-They would sit nicely in between the chippy and those cottages.’
+They would sit nicely in between that chippy and those cottages.’

-‘Great stuff,’ said Ray, ‘I’ll get on to Bill Bodge, if he can see us right for a grand apiece I can make sure he gets first dibs.
+‘Great stuff,’ said Ray, ‘I’ll get on to Bill Bodge, our friendly B.E. (brown envelope) developer.
+He'll see us right for a grand apiece I can make sure he gets first dibs.
 Just up his alley at this time of year, a couple of in-fillers.’

 As they walked, Ray started a story about a childhood holiday in Kiev, but Phil was miles away.
 ‘Are you listening to me or am I wasting my breath?’